-31, 2021, the Company had U.S. federal and state net operating loss carryforwards of approximately \$ 17,956,000, which have an indefinite carryforward.
+As the Company was incorporated in December 2020, all tax years of the Company remain open to examination by tax authorities.
+As of December 31, 2021, the Company had U.S. federal and state net operating loss carryforwards of approximately \$17,956,000, which have an indefinite carryforward.

-As of March 31, 2022, the Company has not generated sufficient positive evidence for future earnings to support a position that it will be able to realize its net deferred tax asset.
+As of June 30, 2022, the Company has not generated sufficient positive evidence for future earnings to support a position that it will be able to realize its net deferred tax asset.
 The Company has significant negative evidence to overcome in the form of cumulative pre-tax losses from continuing operations since its formation, as well as projected losses for the current year.
 Therefore, it will continue to maintain a full valuation allowance on its U.S. federal and state net deferred tax asset.
-The change in the valuation allowance offset the income tax benefit related to the pre-tax loss for the three months ended March 31, 2022.
-The Company does not have any material unrecognized tax benefits as of March 31, 2022.
+The change in the valuation allowance offset the income tax benefit related to the net operating loss for the three and six months ended June 30, 2022 and 2021.
+The Company does not have any material unrecognized tax benefits as of June 30, 2022.